voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 ---
 layout: post
-title: "Give Your Rep an F: Introducing United Legislator Grades"
+title: "Give Your Rep an F: Introducing Liquid Scorecards"
 author: unitedvote
 excerpt: 'Right now, Americans concerned about something happening in Washington are often instructed to Call Your Representatives.
 But there are a few problems with this tactic.'
 ---